Avow: Elisabeth Kübler-Ross book collection (2019)

 Jack Ross: The Imaginary Museum (2006- )

 Writing about the books you've bought and read is really the icing on the cake.
 Ever since I first started this blog in 2006, it's been moving more and more towards an exclusive focus on book collecting.
-Hence this post, among many others along the same lines, and hence the various series of author or series-focussed blogposts I've written.
+Hence this post, among many others along the same lines, and hence the various series of author or series-focussed blogposts I've composed to date.

 But I suppose that the main point of collecting them is to connect with them in some way: either by suggesting new ideas or refinements of ideas in you, or just delighting you with "the precious lifeblood of a master spirit, embalmed and treasured up on purpose to life beyond life" (Milton).

-I suppose that the term "hobbyist" might be applied by many to what I do here in place of the rather more grandiose "collector."
+I suppose that the word "hobbyist" might be applied to what I do here by some tetchy critics in place of the rather more grandiose term "collector."
 But a collection is nothing but a hobby with a college education (to paraphrase Mark Twain), so yar boo sucks to them!